brianhanifin/brianhanifin.com/_posts/2019-12-11-esphome-shelly1-dumb-light-switch-smart.md

 ### Special Thanks

-Thank you to Mauricio Bonani of [bonani.tech][bonanitech] for encouraging me to create a blog as a knowledge dump that I can refer back to in the future.
+Thank you to @mbonani of [bonani.tech][bonanitech] for encouraging me to create a blog as a knowledge dump that I can refer back to in the future.
 I hope others find some of my articles as useful and I have found Mauricio's articles.

 ### Feedback